-As part of your application, you will be required to complete a spreadsheet with the details of the items / services you wish to purchase; this will expand as you enter each item.
+As part of your application, you will be required to complete a table with the details of the items / services you wish to purchase; this will expand as you enter each item.
+If you are applying for a number of items, these must be shown separately.